igor71/TensorFlow-GPU-Build-Docker/README.md

    docker exec -it tflow-build bash
    ```

-   Now all build steps can be performed manually under root account (for testing purpouses, for example)
+   Now all build steps can be performed manually under root account